hienphan0111/Awesome-books/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Bim online training class <a name="about-project"></a>
+# 📖 Awesome books <a name="about-project"></a>

-This website will give students book the bim course online.
+This website will give user add or remove books from collection.

 ## 🛠 Built With <a name="built-with"></a>